Student and New Professional Outstanding Paper Award

 To recognize outstanding professional achievement, an award is presented for the best student or new professional paper submitted to the NCFR Annual Conference submitted through the Religion, Spirituality, and Family (RSF) Section.

-The award includes a cash prize and a plaque.
-It is presented to the winner at the Religion, Spirituality, and Family Section annual meeting held at the NCFR Annual Conference.
+The award includes a $200 cash prize and a plaque.
+It is presented to the recipient at the Religion, Spirituality, and Family Section annual meeting held at the NCFR Annual Conference.

 The nominee should be:

-- a student who is seeking a degree in human development, family studies, family sciences, health, psychology, sociology, or related field;
+- a student who is seeking a degree in human development, Family Science, health, psychology, sociology, or related field;

 - a new professional who is a professional graduating in a field of study related to NCFR's mission and working in the field for less than five years; and

 - ready to submit a proposal to the NCFR Annual Conference through the Religion, Spirituality and Family Section.